Medium

 About this work

-Candlesticks such as this were often placed on circular tables or candle stands, and were a standard part of the furnishings in the retiring rooms, sewing rooms, seed shops and kitchens of Shaker elders and eldresses.
-The lever on the side of the candlestick enabled the user to increase or lower the height of the candle, and when raised to the top aided the user in removing the candle stub once it burnt out.
-The Hogscraper candlestick acquired its name due to the resemblance between its design and old-fashioned scrapers used to remove the hair from hog hide.
+Candlesticks such as this were often placed on circular tables or candle stands and were a standard part of the furnishings in the retiring rooms, sewing rooms, seed shops and kitchens of Shaker elders and eldresses.
+The lever on the side of the candlestick enabled the user to increase or lower the height of the candle, and when raised to the top, the candle stub could be easily removed once it burnt out.
+The Hogscraper candlestick acquired its name due to its resemblance to old-fashioned scrapers used to remove hair from hog hide.

 Place/s of Execution